internetguru/laravel-feedback/README.md

 - `subject` (optional)
   Subject line for the outgoing email.

+- `title` (optional)
+  Heading displayed above the form.

+- `description` (optional)
+  Descriptive text displayed below the title to provide context for the form.

 - `submit` (optional)
   Text for the submit button.

-- `title` (optional)
+- `fields` (optional)
-  Heading displayed above the form.
+  Array defining which fields to render and how to validate them.
+See "Field items" below.

 ## Field items

-Field item attributes sorted alphabetically.
-Required attribute: `name`.
+- `name` (required)
+  Field name.
+Supported values include: name, email, message, phone.

+- `required` (optional)
+  Whether the field is required with php value (false by default).

 - `label` (optional)
   Custom label displayed for the field.
 If omitted, a reasonable label is generated.
 For duplicate names, labels will auto-increment when omitted, e.g. Email 1, Email 2.

-- `name` (required)
-  Field name.
-Supported values include: name, email, message, phone.

-- `required` (optional)
-  Whether the field is required.

 ## Submission behavior